Medical Assistant (AAS)

 • Students MUST have at least 8 credits completed to apply for the Radiologic Technology Program.

-• NOTE: The more courses the student has completed, the more points the student will accumulate (see selective admissions point system)
+• NOTE: The more pre-requisite courses the student has completed, the more points the student will accumulate (see selective admissions point system)

 • The Radiography program is academically rigorous in nature, involving science, math, anatomy and technical aspects of Radiologic Technology.